 Now that you know the difference between PCR and qPCR, we can understand the concept of RT-qPCR.

-Quantitative reverse transcription PCR or RT-qPCR is a quantitative PCR where complementary DNA (cDNA), which is RNA traduced back into DNA, is used as starting material.
+Quantitative reverse transcription PCR or RT-qPCR is a quantitative PCR where complementary DNA (cDNA), which is RNA transduced back into DNA, is used as starting material.

 What is cDNA?

-The complementary DNA or cDNA is the process where the RNA is traduced back to DNA.
+The complementary DNA or cDNA is the process where the RNA is transduced back to DNA.

 Obtaining cDNA happens in two steps.
 First, a hybrid RNA/DNA is produced with the help of a reverse transcriptase enzyme.
-Second, the polymerase has the H function, which removes the RNA strand from the hybrid leaving the first DNA strand behind.
+Second, a polymerase with the H function is used, which removes the RNA strand from the hybrid leaving the first DNA strand behind.

 Why does RT-qPCR work with cDNA?